sonic-net/DASH/documentation/express-route-service/express-route-gateway-bypass.md

 ##### 5.2.3.1.
 Reverse tunnel updates

 When MSEE failover, the tunnel configuration will be updated.
-Since the tunnel is route based, we can leverage the existing [flow resimulation APIs](../dataplane/dash-flow-resimulation.md) to update the nexthops.
+Since the tunnel is route based, we can leverage the existing [flow resimulation APIs](../dataplane/dash-flow-resimulation.md) to update the nexthop list.

 Whenever the reverse tunnel id is set, we consider the reverse tunnel routing action bit is set in the pipeline, this allows us to control the flow resimulation behavior using the same mechanism.

-1. Step 1: Update the DIPs in the reverse tunnel object, which will cover all the new flows.
+1. Step 1: Update the DIP list in the reverse tunnel object, which will cover all the new flows.
 2. Step 2: Request a full flow resimulation, which will cover the existing flows.

 ##### 5.2.3.2.
 Maintaining per connection consistency (PCC)